 When seeking ways to help baby sleep longer stretches at night, parents commonly hear advice that they must offer baby a "dreamfeed."
-LMS night nurses and newborn care providers explain how this scheduled feeding technique works.
+Here's how this scheduled feeding technique works.

 What is It?

 Popularized by the widely respected Baby Whisperer newborn advice books, to dreamfeed means to simply bring breast or bottle to baby’s lips in the later evening hour (think 10 p.m.) if baby is still asleep.
 Babies will instinctually take in what their little bodies need at that time, usually just a few ounces.
 There is also no need to burp or wake baby since he/she will be relaxed enough to go back to sleep after the feed.
 To ensure baby is comfortable overnight, we do recommend a quick diaper change after the feed.

 Why Does A Dreamfeed Work?